Coalition of Homeless Services Providers

 In 1994, the closure of the Fort Ord military base presented a unique opportunity that led to the creation of the Coalition of Homeless Services Providers.
 The CHSP is a 501(c)(3) Corporation formed in 1994.
 Its primary purpose was to collaboratively address the issues of homelessness in Monterey County by accessing former Fort Ord military surplus properties under the Stewart B. McKinney Act.
 This vision was accomplished over the next five years by assisting the 11 original member organizations to acquire significant funding and access housing and related buildings to serve as transitional housing programs.
 Today, the CHSP continues to assist member agencies in developing and sustaining these properties as opportunities become available through the master leasing or resale process.
-The CHSP now includes 11 members, one associate member and six community advisors.
+The CHSP now includes 11 members, three associate members and seven community advisors.

-As a caveat to its main activity, the CHSP’s commitments now include countywide strategic planning and coordination of homeless services.
+Other CHSP’s commitments now include countywide strategic planning and coordination of homeless services.
 The Coalition is the County’s designated Continuum of Care (CoC) Coordinator.
 A CoC represents the totality of services and housing available to individuals and families in crisis within a defined region.
 Part of the Coalition’s role within the CoC is to assess gaps in service and develop programs, creating a web of services that leaves no local need unmet.
 CHSP has demonstrated critical leadership in developing collaborative programs serving the homeless.
 CoC member agencies provide the continuum of services such as transitional housing, emergency shelter, street outreach and referral, child care, case management, life skills/employment training, drug and alcohol recovery counseling, youth programs, food distribution and counseling to assist families to become self-reliant.
 Meanwhile, our office works with member agencies and others to ensure these services continue to be available and to create new services where a need becomes prevalent.